 Then what happens?

 Depending on your environment, you might one day end up with a fruiting dragon fruit – or certainly a flowering one.
 With such runaway success, you’ll quickly outgrow the houseplant phase and will move into larger containers and a dragon fruit that requires trellises or structural support.
-Otherwise – you might find yourself staring at a 6″ cactus-runt in twelve years’ time, slightly bemused at your personal science projects.
+Otherwise – you might find yourself staring at a 6″ cactus-runt, slightly bemused at your personal science projects.

 Best of luck in growing dragon fruit; patience not included, but if you like bizarre side projects, growing dragon fruit is a good one (as is making dragon fruit kombucha and growing your own mangoes).
 Enjoy!